The Child Care Credit and Your US Expat Tax Return When Abroad

 - Will you claim the Foreign Tax Credit?
 Your tax return must be calculated in a specific way, and there is a pecking order to claim tax credits.
 The Foreign Tax Credit (FTC) will come before the Child Care Credit, so if your taxes will be reduced to zero by the FTC, you won’t be able to also take the Child Care Credit.
 If you aren’t using the FTC, or if it only excludes part of your taxes, you can take the Child Care Credit.

 In some cases, the Child Care Credit could help you recoup up to 35% of your child care expenses as a tax credit on your US expat tax return, but there are certain considerations you’ll need to make as an expat.
-Taking the time to consider all of the ways you can compile your expat taxes with the FEIE and other tax credits could give you the chance to claim more and pay less out of your pocket!
+Taking the time to consider all of the ways you can compile your expat taxes with the FEIE and other tax credits, including the Nanny Tax Deduction, could give you the chance to claim more and pay less out of your pocket!

 Blake and Laura expat were two Montana natives who moved to Brazil to pursue their dreams of professional Samba dancing.
 Shortly after arriving, they had a son, Cole.
 The dancers have done well in Brazil, earning the equivalent of $75,000 each.
 They put Cole in a daycare center during the day while completing their rehearsals.
 They paid the equivalent of $6,000 during the year for daycare expenses, and combined, they paid the equivalent of $22,500 in taxes to the Brazilian government.
 They want to take the Child and Dependent Care Tax Credit.

 Above we see Form 2441, where the credit is claimed on their US expat tax return.
 At the top of the form, the childcare provider is named.
 Since they are abroad, instead of a US tax identification number, they write LAFCP, for “Living Abroad, Foreign Child Care Provider” in that box.